dtcenter/METplus/docs/Users_Guide/statistics_list.rst

       by the area of the :raw-html:`<br />` complex hull (unitless)
     - COMPLEXITY
-    -
+    - Diagnostic Attr
     - MODE
-    - MODE ascii object
+    - MODE obj
   * - Ratio of complexities of :raw-html:`<br />`
       two objects defined as :raw-html:`<br />`
       the lesser of the forecast :raw-html:`<br />`